bitrix24/b24ui/docs/components/range.md

 ### Multiple

-Use the `v-model` directive or the `default-value` prop with an array of values to create a range Slider.
+Use the `v-model` directive or the `default-value` prop with an array of values to create a range Range.

 ::component-code
 ---